homelab-journey/homelab-journey.github.io/src/pages/index.md

 ## Homelabbing

-Homelabbing is great but there are a couple of things to think about.
+Homelabbing is great and we all have our own "why".
+Be it to host a few services our selves thus becoming a letting less relient cloud services.
+Perhaps simply for the fun of it, we've seen the Homelab greats on YouTube doing really cool things.
+Or perhaps maybe it will be used as a sandbox for us to learn in order to grow in a new skill, or our careers.
+BUT!!! there are a couple of things to concider.

 ### 1. Finacials